-People feel they are in the site of the former castle, seeing the remaining walls (and walking along them), tracing the line in the ground, seeing the link to Baille Hill. #GatheringPlace #GatheringHeritage
+People feel they are in the site of the former castle and can see the Southern Gateway and remaining walls (and walk along them), tracing the line in the ground, seeing the link to Baile Hill. #GatheringPlace #GatheringHeritage

-People can visualise the height and scale of the Prison Walls, feeling awe and a slightly uneasy feeling! #GatheringPlace #GatheringHeritage
+People can visualise the height and scale of the Prison Walls, experience awe and a slightly uneasy feeling! #GatheringPlace #GatheringHeritage

 Being drawn into a space that makes you consider power and authority and what makes it legitimate. #GatheringPlace #GatheringHeritage

 A place for remembering those that died in the South African War through the resiting of the Green Howards South African War Memorial from the roundabout at the end of Skeldergate Bridge and Tower Street into the Castle Gateway Area #Gathering Heritage

 - Design of the space should choose appropriate places for articulating the specific stories of that place.

 - Articulating the stories and histories should be done in ways – as far as possible – that are built into the environment through spatial design, views and integrated interpretation.